By Rosalia Arias

 - Set up your campaign: use Google Ads to run your campaign.
 Determine how much you want to set aside for your total budget and break up that amount as part of your keyword bidding strategy.

-- Track your results: monitor your campaign to see how many people are clicking on your ads compared to how many reservations have been made through your booking engine.
+- Track your results: monitor your campaign to see your click-through rates compared to how many reservations have been made through your booking engine.

 - Ongoing management: When it comes to your ads, don’t just set it and forget it.
 Optimize for keywords to ensure you’re maximizing the ROI from your ad spend.

 SEM is an important digital marketing practice to implement in order to compete within the hotel industry.
 Without a paid online presence, your hotel’s website will likely get lost among the thousands of properties and OTAs online today.
-While it may seem daunting at first, establishing a simple, yet effective SEM strategy will pay off through increased brand awareness and more direct bookings.
+While it may seem daunting at first, establishing a simple, yet effective SEM strategy will pay off through increased brand awareness, more direct bookings, and steady occupancy.